Docky37/alerts/readme.md

 release date:	22/04/2020

 ### Content
-The seventh release v1.3 adds OPS#2 ChildAlert that provides a list of children (first name, last name, age) and a list of adults living at a given address.
+This eighth release v1.3.1 fixes a bug in update methods of person and medicalRecord administrative endpoints.

 Previous releases contains :